 When this takes place in the classroom, you’ll notice that teachers are:

-Teachers need to give students a variety of opportunities to speak up in class.
+Students need opportunities to speak up in class.
 This can include individual or small group questioning as well as unison responses and non-verbal responses.
-If students aren’t allowed to respond to instruction, then all they’re doing is consuming information and not making it their own.
+If students aren’t allowed to respond to instruction, then all they’re doing is consuming information.

-Some teachers will randomly call individual students using popsicle sticks or strips of paper with student names on them.
+Some teachers will randomly call individual students using popsicle sticks or strips of paper with the students’ names on them.
 Others will use a seating chart.
 The main goal is to give every student a chance to respond.
 Another popular response method is think-pair-share.
-In this activity, a teacher presents a question, the students are then given time to think about it individually, then they are paired with a classmate to share their thoughts, and then discuss the question with the entire class.
+In this activity, a teacher presents a question.
+The students are given time to think about it individually and then paired with a classmate to share their thoughts before discussing the question with the entire class.
 As for non-verbal response methods, teachers often use thumbs-up and thumbs-down or hands-up and hands-down responses.

 6. Use of effective praise